-Preference Description Maximize on double-click of Plex background or content tab background Double-clicking either the Plex or Content Area background will maximize that part of the Brain and the other part will be hidden.
+Preference Description Double-clicking either the Plex or Content Area background will maximize that part of the Brain and the other part will be hidden.
 This preference is off by default.

+Preference Description

-Preference Description Calendar week starts on Monday This preference is off by default and the Calendar week starts on Sunday.
+Calendar week starts on This preference is off by default and the

+Monday Calendar week starts on Sunday.